Rust code is incorrect if it exhibits any of the behaviors in the following

 unsafe blocks and

-programmer's responsibility when writing
+It is the programmer's responsibility when writing

-unsafe code that it is not possible
+unsafe code to ensure that

 Warning: The following list is not exhaustive.
 There is no formal model of Rust's semantics for what is and is not allowed in unsafe code, so there may be more behavior considered unsafe.
 The following list is just what we know for sure is undefined behavior.
 Please read the Rustonomicon before writing unsafe code.